LourensWalters/cor_art_dis/README.md

 Please feel free to contribute or change each of these projects as you please.
 We can then also discuss possible improvements.

-I will upload a third more comprehensive project which will focus on a Data Lake architecture for a hypothetical company, based on an academic paper published in Nature.
-This project will also have a Tensorflow component to it for fun, but the focus will be on the Data Lake architecture.
+I have uploaded a third more comprehensive project **battery_island** which focuses on a Data Lake architecture for a hypothetical company, based on an academic paper published in Nature.
+This project has a Tensorflow component to it for fun, but the focus will be on the Data Lake architecture.

+Feel free to jump in and enjoy!